 Gardens of Imagination

 Make a wish!
 In the fairytale-like Shanghai Disneyland, your dreams may really come true!
-Behold a bounty of celebratory décor surrounding Remy’s Year of the Rat mosaic—and be sure to cast your greatest desire on a wishing card, which can be retrieved as well as at Mickey Avenue’s Character Greeting locations.
+Be sure to cast your greatest desire on a wishing card, which can be retrieved as well as at Mickey Avenue Selfie Spot.

 Once you’ve proclaimed your wish, place your card on display in the designated area for all to see!